licyeus/awesome-civic-tech/README.md

   Instances: 20+ instances listed at http://wiki.open311.org/GeoReport_v2/Servers/

+- [**Local Inspector Value-Entry Specification (LIVES)**](http://www.yelp.com/healthscores) is a restaurant inspection information specification, developed in partnership by Yelp and the cities of San Francisco and New York City.

+  Instances: 10+ instances listed at http://www.yelp.com/healthscores/feeds

 # Contributing

 Contributions welcome!
 This list accepts only deployed (i.e., completed) civic tech projects.
 Please follow existing formatting rules and include a link to the project homepage, the project's source code, and any instances of the project.